 There were no grand staircases or items covered in gold.
 The house is not particularly large, and there is little grandeur, aside from some towels with the Presidential seal and several items marked as being gifts from other heads of state.
 The most unusual aspect is that the President had phones everywhere (including the bathroom), so that he could be available and working at almost all times.

 Outside, there are a few touches that let you know the importance of the place and that someone special lived here, namely the camouflaged Secret Service building that still isn’t open to the public.
 Several of the President’s cars are on display, including a Corvette and his Amphicar, a land-to-water vehicle that he liked to drive into the nearby lake.
 There are also the friendship stones which include signatures from the Johnsons’ friends and visitors, some of whom have very recognizable names.

-Note: As of March 2020, the Texas White House remains temporarily closed for repairs.
-The other sites on the ranch are open for visits.
+Note: As of January 2021, the Texas White House remains temporarily closed for repairs.

 In addition to the buildings directly related to LBJ, the 718-acre state park also offers lots of ways to enjoy the natural setting of the Hill Country.
 There are sites for fishing and swimming, and you can see bison, wild turkeys, and other animals in the property’s wildlife enclosures.
 In the spring, the wildflowers here are glorious.

 Before leaving LBJ State Park, I stopped by the Sauer-Beckmann Living History Farm on the front edge of the property.
 To be honest, I left this to the end of my visit to the ranch because I didn’t have high hopes.
 I grew up in Texas and have seen my share of actors dressed up in costumes pretending to go about the day’s chores in a semi-hokey way.
 That was not what I found at the Sauer-Beckmann farm.